asantercureton/timed-quiz/README.md

 ## Description
-Designed a timed quiz using Javascript.
+Designed a timed quiz powered by Javascript on the fundamentals on Javascript.

 ## Links